dodgybill/Crypt/README.md

 # Crypt — v1.0.1
-### WWDC26 Golden Gate Vault style Monero monitor & miner
+### Monero monitor & miner

 Clean as hell, built like Apple made it.
-Liquid Glass, no fake window chrome.

 **By dodgybill**